aboueim/Election_Analysis/README.md

 The analysis of the election shows that:

 - There were **369,711** votes cast in the election.

+- The election was held in three counties as following:

+    Jefferson
+    Denver
+    Arapahoe

+- The county results were:

+    Jefferson comprised 10.5% of the votes and 38,855 number of the votes.
+    Denver comprised 82.8% of the votes and 306,055 number of the votes.
+    Arapahoe comprised 6.7% of the votes and 24,801 number of the votes.

+- The county with the largest turnout was:

+    Denver that comprised 82.8% of the votes and 306,055 number of the votes.

 - The candidates were:

     Charles Casper Stockham